opiispanen/CoreRunner/README.md

 And all of these can work in unity having things like data-binding, ansyncronous events etc.

-#Background
+# Background

 I've always done some game development and there's a lot stuff that can be applied in other fields of software development.
 Javascript webapps have quite the same kind of asynchronicity in how the application flow goes.

-So why not have a game loop and let the components/object manage their states and behaviours just like in games?
+So why not have a game loop and let the components/objects manage their states and behaviours just like in games?
+The aim is to get rid of spaghetti code and improve maintainability.

 Notice: This idea/project is just in its babysteps, so it might not be a good idea to bind any real life business logic to it..